arpost/eurekaclinical-client-archetype/README.md

     -DarchetypeArtifactId=eurekaclinical-client-archetype \
     -DarchetypeVersion=version
 ```
-The `groupId`, `artifactId`, `version`, and `package` properties are standard maven properties that specify the groupId,
+The `groupId`, `artifactId`, `version`, and `package` properties are standard
-artifactId and version of the resulting maven project, and the package that all of the project's classes will go in.
+maven properties that specify the groupId, artifactId and version of the
+resulting maven project, and the package that all of the project's classes will
+go in.
+This archetype will append `.client` onto the package name that you
+specify.
 The initial version should be `1.0-SNAPSHOT`.
-The other properties are specific to Eureka!
+The other properties are
+specific to Eureka!
 Clinical:
-* `inceptionYear`: the four-digit year in which the service's initial release is anticipated.
-The value that you
+* `inceptionYear`: the four-digit year in which the service's initial release
-specify here goes into the `inceptionYear` tag in the resulting maven project's pom.xml, and it also goes into the
+is anticipated.
+The value that you specify here goes into the `inceptionYear`
+tag in the resulting maven project's pom.xml, and it also goes into the
 `etc/NOTICE.template` file.
 * `serviceArtifactId`: the artifactId of the corresponding service project.
-Assumes that the service project and this
-project have the same groupId.
+Assumes that the service project and this project have the same groupId.

 All Eureka!
-Clinical core projects should follow the naming convention in the first example above,
+Clinical core projects should follow the naming convention in the
-replacing `microservicename` or `MicroserviceName` with a name for your new service with corresponding capitalization.
+first example above, replacing `microservicename` or `MicroserviceName` with a
+name for your new client with corresponding capitalization.
+Projects that are
-Projects that are deployment-specific should have their own groupId, and the artifactId should begin with an identifier
+deployment-specific should have their own groupId, and the artifactId should
-for your deployment, e.g., `emory` instead of `eurekaclinical` for services that are specific to a deployment at
+begin with an identifier for your deployment, for example, `emory` instead of
+`eurekaclinical` for services that are specific to a deployment at
 Emory University.

+2) After confirming that you want to go ahead and create the new client
-2) A folder with the new project should be created in the current directory, which in this example would be eurekaclinical-microservicename-client.
+project, maven will create a folder with the new project in the current
+directory, which in this example would be
+`eurekaclinical-microservicename-client`.
+It also will create a starter set of
+class files and resources.
 Type `cd eurekaclinical-microservicename-client`.
 3) To generate an initial NOTICE file, type `mvn notice:generate`.
+You will
-You will need to rerun this command whenever the project's dependencies change.
+need to rerun this command whenever the project's dependencies change.

 The resulting project will be buildable using `mvn clean install`.